takecare/haiku/README.md

 It's our whole API, providing endpoints to determine the number of syllables in a word, line or set of lines.

+We don't rely on any WSGI server as Deta has its own, which wraps every micro it runs.

 ### Local development